Milazzo

-Milazzo (Milazzu; Mylae; Μύλαι) is a municipality (comune) in the Metropolitan City of Messina, Sicily, southern Italy; it is the largest commune in the Metropolitan City after Messina and Barcellona Pozzo di Gotto.
+Milazzo (Milazzu; Mylae; Μύλαι) is a municipality (comune) in the Metropolitan City of Messina, Sicily, southern Italy.
+It is the largest municipality in the Metropolitan City after Messina and Barcellona Pozzo di Gotto.
 The town has a population of around 31,500 inhabitants.

+Founded by the ancient Greeks around 716 BC and part of Magna Graecia and recognised as a Roman civitas since 36 BC, the city was also at the centre of history during the First Punic War (260 BC), and in July 1860 with the arrival of the red shirts in the battle of Milazzo during the Expedition of the Thousand, an event of the unification of Italy.

 History

 Several civilizations settled in Milazzo and left signs of their presence from the Neolithic age.
 In Homer's Odyssey Milazzo is presumably the place where Ulysses is shipwrecked and meets Polyphemus.